ColorPlatform/color-ledger/README.md

 ## THANK YOU

-This library is based on `ledger-Color-js` by Juan Leni who implemented the Color Ledger App.
+This library is based on `ledger-cosmos-js` by Juan Leni who implemented the Cosmos Ledger App.
 Thank you Juan!

 ## Install